 - We can adjust the emphasis placed on the various topics or build the EMI/EMC in Military Systems course around the mix of technologies of interest to you (including technologies other than those included in this outline).

-- If your background is nontechnical, we can exclude the more technical topics, include the topics that may be of special interest to you (e.g., as a manager or policy-maker), and present the EMI/EMC in Military Systems course in manner understandable to lay audiences.
+- If your background is nontechnical, we can exclude the more technical topics, include the topics that may be of special interest to you (e.g., as a manager or policymaker), and present the EMI/EMC in Military Systems Training course in a manner understandable to lay audiences.

 The target audience for this EMI/EMC in Military Systems course: